intellifi-nl/webapi-doc/README.md

 Exploring
 ---------

 We find it very important that our web API is self explaining.
 We strongly recommand you to install a JSON viewer plugin in your webbrowser.
-This will allow you to view the query results in your web browser.
+This will allow you to view (and navigate!) the query results in your web browser.
 For Google Chrome we advice you to use [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
 Without doubt there will be a nice plugin for your own personal browser as well.

 ![](https://raw.githubusercontent.com/intellifi-nl/doc-webapi/master/explore2.png)

-Most of the resources include links to other relevant resources.
+Most of the offered API resources include links to other relevant resources.
 These links are added as fields to the JSON objects.
 A good JSON viewer will allow you to follow them with a simple click.

 Postman
 -------